Rabbit Snail Care Guide: What You Need to Know Before You Buy

 Breeding

 If you are planning to get into Rabbit Snail breeding, it is important to be aware of their breeding practices.
 Rabbit snails reproduce at a slow rate and give birth live, a unique characteristic among aquarium snails!
-They usually have one or two babies per reproduction round.
+They have one or two babies per reproduction round.
 Because of this slow reproduction, you are not as risk of having a talk overpopulated with them.

 Once they reach sexual maturity (approximately 1.5 inches long or 1 year), how often the rabbits breed can depend on tank settings, namely water temperature.
 There is no way to differentiate male and female rabbit snails.
 If you plan on breeding them, the best way to succeed would be to purchase at least a group of 4.
 This will give you a good chance of getting at least 1 male and 1 female.